 5. Life is hard…

 Counter thought: Life is as hard as I believe it to be.
-I intend to create a reality where life is easy, elegant and fun.
+I intend to create a reality in which my life is easy, elegant, and fun.

 6. He/she has what I want…

 Counter thought: Others having what I want is a sign from the universe that it is possible for me, too.
 I celebrate the successes of others.

 Counter thought: I choose to release my self-pity and to be grateful for all that is right in my world.
 I am powerful beyond measure and I intend to learn how to use that power to create a life I love!

 “Your worst enemy cannot harm you as much as your own unguarded thoughts.”